cjxe/dex-crawler/README.md

 ## Contribution

 - Found a bug or something is not working right?
-Submit a new issue [here](https://github.com/cjxe/dex-crawler/issues).
+Submit a new issue [on the "Issues" tab](https://github.com/cjxe/dex-crawler/issues).

 - Would you like to contribute to the code?

-1. Check the code if it applies to `.eslintrc.js` rules.
+1. Check the code that it applies to `.eslintrc.js` rules.
-2. Make a new PR request [here](https://github.com/cjxe/cjxe/pulls).
+2. Make a new pull request.

 ## TODO